mdibella-dev/cm-theme-addon-ticketpool/README.md

-#  CM theme &mdash; Addon: Ticketpool
+#  CM Theme &mdash; Addon: Ticketpool
-This plugin is an addon to the WordPress based [CM theme](https://github.com/mdibella-dev/cm).
+This plugin is an addon to the WordPress based [CM Theme](https://github.com/mdibella-dev/cm).
+It provides a system to participate from a pool of sponsored tickets.

 <br>